 There are 14 urban farms in Zagreb that are available for shared use by citizens.
-The farm in the Sesvete neighbour-hood on the outskirts of Zagreb is one of these, and has been developed as a therapeutic garden, particularly for the use of children and adults with disabilities.
+The farm in the Sesvete neighbourhood on the outskirts of Zagreb is one of these, and has been developed as a therapeutic garden, particularly for the use of children and adults with disabilities.
 The land and buildings were used as a factory, before it closed and the municipality bought it for community activities.
 The 5,000-square-metre farm opened in May 2021.
 The use of the farm is free of charge, and facilities are designed to provide a safe place for families who are caring for members with disabilities.
 The Therapeutic Garden is managed and operated under the non-government organization "Small House", which was established with the involvement of the City of Zagreb.
 The organisation is financially subsidised by the city.
 The entire garden is filled with lush green nature.
 It is used in numerous educational programmes for kindergartens and schools such as field trips, workshops, classes and tree plantings experiences.
-Through its activities, the City of Zagreb continues to work on implementation of the proactive energy policy of the city administration, raising the level of responsibility and awareness of its employees and citizens in the process of combating global warming and climate change, thus showing that the city government has a clear global vision of Zagreb as an energy-efficient, green city.
-Projects that contribute to this goal include solar collectors for energy production that have been installed in a total of 35 facilities, and technical documentation was drafted for another 38 buildings.
-87 public buildings have been retrofitted to provide better energy efficiency, and Zagreb is among the 100 cities that have joined the EU Mission for climate neutral and smart cities by 2030.
-Since 75% of administrative zone of the City of Zagreb is green, it is important that these areas are preserved and maintained to ensure continuity of green infrastructure and to provide a healthy environment for the citizens.
-This is done through national and local legal and strategic framework.
-Legally protected green areas in Zagreb belong to four categories: one nature park, 8 special reserves, 3 monuments of park architecture and 3 significant landscapes.
-In the city area there are six areas categorized within Natura 2000 Ecological Network.
 The city of Rijeka Rijeka has a different history from the city of Zagreb, even though they are both in Croatia.
 It was placed under various suzerain states and so this historical background of the city has led to its beautiful streets lined with historical buildings of various architectural styles, making it one of Europe's leading cultural cities, having been selected as the 2020 European City of Culture.
 The Benčić Art District, located in the city centre, is named after Rijeka entrepreneur Rikard Bencic.
 The area is home to a cluster of museums.
 A sugar factory was renovated into a historical museum,